Unconditioning Sound in German Romanticism

 ).
 By amplifying the acoustic domain into speculative horizons of subjective, erotic, political and religious experimentation, Ritter and Ørsted transform the nature of hearing itself, which thenceforth exposes the human being to capacious and experimental ways of being in the world: as the transcendence of shock for Ørsted, or as the continuous electrical production of shapes and figures for Ritter.

 Romantic lyric and narrative forms, albeit with different resources at their disposal, equally explore the ramifications of unconditioning sound.
 One of the most prominent examples of this experimental practice can be found in the lyric of Joseph von Eichendorff.
-An early poem composed by Eichendorff in 1808 (“Sestime”) constructs a conceptual Romantic sixfold—flowing, rustling, dreams, sky, stars, songs—in the repeating, shifting constellation dictated by the form of the sestina.
+An early poem composed by Eichendorff in 1808 (“Sestime”) constructs a conceptual Romantic sixfold—comprised of flowing, rustling, dreams, sky, stars, and songs—as end-words in a repeating, shifting constellation dictated by the form of the sestina.
 Eichendorff’s “Sestime” is modeled on the medieval sestina, a form in which words at the ends of lines are repeated according to a system of rules (the last end-word of one stanza becomes the first end-word of the following one; the first end-word becomes the second end-word in the next stanza; and so forth).
 In a reading of Arnaut Daniel’s sestina “Lo ferm voler qu’el cor m’intra,” Giorgio Agamben claims that the sestina (and lyric more generally) discloses a different form of temporality than that of everyday succession or progression: messianic time, “the time that the poem takes to come to an end,”

 (93)